-While not a bad thing for a woman, this can lead to situations where she is not fully lubricated yet.
+While not a bad thing for a woman, this can lead to situations where she is not yet fully lubricated.

 Even if you are mentally “horny”, physically you may not be ready to have vaginal penetration.

-In this case, inserting your sex toy will often be uncomfortable, if not downright painful (It definitely won’t fee pleasurable).
+In this case, inserting your sex toy will often be uncomfortable, if not downright painful (It definitely won’t feel pleasurable).